-Willingness to learn is defined as the eagerness, initiative and desire of a person (or a candidate in this case) to gain new knowledge or to develop new skills.
+Willingness to learn (Or lifelong learning) is defined as the eagerness, initiative and desire of a person to gain new knowledge or to develop new skills.

 A candidate who is even willing to step out of their comfort zone and develop new skills which are not in their existing scope or practice are the ones who are highly eager to learn and would be a valuable addition to your team.

 With a candidate having the willingness to learn, comes better adaptability too.
 So, take a chance with someone who is willing to learn.

 Here are 3 skills assessment template to test candidates if their willingness to learn new knowledge and skills: